ticket-monster-msa/monolith/Readme.md

 - `go run dmon.go -i en0 -n bridge0 -f structure`
 - `flow -f workflows/workflow.yml -o output`
 - `./read_log.sh -f path_to_file.log` to see a cleaned up output of CPU usage by container

+### Selenium Commands

+Recently added selenium script can be run through instructed to navigate and perfrom actions on the website based on a yaml script.
+Can be run using the following command:

+`python3 web_crawler.py microservice-config.yaml`

+> Make sure you have the dependencies installed first `pip install -r dependencies.txt`